Nsustain/nsustain.com/CONTRIBUTING.md

   Thus, feel free to break these guidelines if you think that'd be better.
-  However, fully understanding these guidelines will benefit everyone with better code maintainability.
+  However, fully understanding these guidelines will make maintenance easier for everyone who contribute to Nsustain.
 </p>

 <br>